vlopezj/coq-course/notes/session03.md

 # Session 3 (Thursday March 2nd)

-1. Simon Roubillard will talk about the calculus of constructions, Prop vs Set, and proof terms.
+1. Simon Robillard will talk about the calculus of constructions, Prop vs Set, and proof terms.

 2. Discuss exercises from session 2: